dandi/dandi-hub/README.md

 ## Deployment

-Follow the steps below to deploy DANDI Jupyter Hub.
+Follow the steps below to deploy DANDI JupyterHub.

 **Note**: Be sure to perform all the operations in the same AWS zone that you will use in